purr-platform/purr0/docs/specs.md

 concern yourself with callbacks and all that.

-Besides this, Phemme is a functional language with extensible syntax and abstract polymorphism (Clojure style).
+Besides this, Phemme is a functional language with extensible syntax and ad-hoc polymorphism (Clojure style).
 And it's syntax absolutely rocks for writing RESTful services.